SohamG934/StarkDB/README.md

-# 🧠 Vectura: A Simple Vector Database in Rust
+# 🧠 StarkDB: A Simple Vector Database in Rust

-Vectura is a lightweight vector database implemented in Rust, designed to handle high-dimensional data for efficient similarity search.
+StarkDB is a lightweight vector database implemented in Rust, designed to handle high-dimensional data for efficient similarity search.
 This project showcases the integration of Rust's performance capabilities with retrieval, making it a valuable resource for the ever increasing demand for higher retrieval speeds.

 ---